Mercury13/unicodia/Bitmaps/Scripts/rationale.md

 * Sinh numbers: TMB 1
 * Sund: IDK
 * Sund supp: the only balanced sign among 8 (no letters, signs only)
+* Tglg, Hano, Buhd, Tagb: the same letter for four scripts, dislike K as it’s two lines in Buhd and cross in Tagb
 * Thaa: JSI

 ## Africa